LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Smith.md

 ## Trading

-Smiths will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
+Smiths will not trade with players unless they have +100 alignment with [[blue_mountain_faction|Blue Mountains]].
 Upon trading with then, the player will be bestowed the advancement "**Blue Riches**".

 Blue Mountains Smiths sell the goods of their forge.
 This includes blue dwarven armor and equipment.
 They also can sell blue dwarven bars and crafting table.